Click on link to view Official FIPJP Rules 2017

 The game begins by tossing a coin to decide who should be first to play and so have the right to place the small target ball, the jack.

 The first player then traces on the ground a circle large enough to stand in (35cm - 50cm diameter) and throws the jack forward, a distance between 6 and 10 metres and at least 50cm from any obstruction or boundary.
-If it is thrown outside these distances or too close to the boundary the team has the right to try twice again, otherwise the opposing team have three attempts to do the same.
+If it is thrown outside these distances or too close to the boundary the opposing team has the right to place the jack where they like.

 The first player of the team, who won the toss, or the preceding end, throws the first boule, as near the jack as possible, the players must be careful to keep their feet inside the circle and on the ground until the boule thrown touches the ground.